The Honeycomb Book

 In our implementation, darts exist implicitly through indexing and their associated data.
 There are no dart objects in a strict sense, there is only a given number of dart, their associated data ordered by an array-like logic, and a record of “unused” slots that can be used for dart insertion.
 Because of this, we assimilate dart and dart index.

-Beta Functions
+Beta functions

 Each combinatorial map of dimension N defines N beta functions linking the set of darts together (e.g. a 2-map contains β1 and β2).
 These functions model the topology of the map, giving information about connections of the different cells of the map / mesh.
 In our case, we mostly use: